 To address this, you will need a larger subnet size for client VPN users.
 For example, use 192.168.0.0/23 instead of 192.168.0.0/24.
 Note that one IP in the subnet is consumed for internal use by the MX security appliance, so a /24 subnet which provides 254 usable IP addresses will allow for 253 VPN clients to connect, assuming the MX model supports that many concurrent users.
 See the MX Sizing Principles guide for exact numbers.

 Another common issue with VPN connections from Windows devices is the SmartByte application.
 If it is installed, please try uninstalling it and reinitiating your VPN connection.

-Not many Client VPN connection issues are seen with macOS devices.
-If you do, try to connect on a different Mac device and OS version.
+Not many client VPN connection issues are seen with macOS devices.
+If you do see this, try to connect on a different Mac device and OS version.

 Mobile users usually have little or no trouble connecting.
 If you are having issues, double-check your configuration.
 Try resetting your network settings and reconfigure.
 See the Client VPN OS Configuration KB.
 If you are trying to connect over cellular, it could be an issue with your cellular provider.
 Try connecting via Wi-Fi.